Tapassu: Production

 Bharath Parepalli, a protege of Dasari Narayana Rao, began his directorial career with Dr. Ambedkar in 1992.
 He followed this with films such as Boy Friend (1994) and Jantar Mantar (1994).
 For Tapassu, Bharath took on dual responsibilities as the film's director and lead actor.
 The film was produced under the Sruthilaya Unit banner.
 Tapassu was inspired by the 1993 Hindi film Darr.

 After the release of Tapassu, Bharath focused exclusively on directing, helming over 15 films.
 He collaborated with Dasari Narayana Rao on projects including Maisamma IPS (2008), which Dasari produced, and Adivishnu (2008), featuring Dasari's son Arun Kumar in the lead role.

 Music

 The soundtrack of Tapassu was composed by Raj–Koti, with lyrics penned by Vennelakanti.
-The music received positive reviews, with the song "Talukumannadi Kulukula Tara," sung by Mano, standing out as a fan favourite.
-This track remains popular even decades after the film's release.